 For many people we know, this is French Quarter’s single-biggest selling point.
 Sarah is one of those people, whereas I’m crazy and actually enjoy the sprawling resort style of Riverside.
 (Fortunately, I can have the best of both worlds by staying at French Quarter and wandering over to Riverside.)

 Rooms: Push – While both have rooms that we’d call perfectly fine, the Port Orleans rooms are the weakest of the Moderate Resorts.
-Caribbean Beach Resort’s recently redone rooms are so nice that we dubbed them “Poly-lite” and Coronado Springs has rooms that are of a higher caliber because they cater to business and convention travelers (this is true of both the old rooms and the newly refurbished rooms at Coronado).
+Caribbean Beach Resort’s recently redone rooms are so nice that we dubbed them “Poly-lite” and Coronado Springs has rooms that are of a higher caliber because they cater to business and convention travelers.

 The upside at Port Orleans Riverside is that the rooms in Alligator Bayou can sleep 5 thanks to the pull-down Murphy bed, so there’s that.
 On the flip side, we prefer the aesthetic of the Magnolia Bend rooms.
 At both resorts, the rooms are well-appointed, and tasteful from a thematic perspective.
 We find them perfectly comfortable, and have zero complaints…but we don’t consider them stand-out Walt Disney World rooms, either.